2012–13 Bangladeshi cricket season

-The 2012–13 season in Bangladesh was the thirteenth in which first-class cricket was played at the domestic level.
+The 2012–13 season in Bangladesh was the thirteenth edition in which first-class cricket was played at the domestic level.
 The main domestic competitions were the National Cricket League (NCL), the new Bangladesh Cricket League (BCL) and the second edition of the Bangladesh Premier League (BPL).
-Internationally, there was a tour by the West Indies.
+Internationally, there was a tour by the West Indies during the season.

 International cricket

 West Indies cricket team in Bangladesh

 The West Indies cricket team toured Bangladesh for the fourth time.
 The tour consisted of two Test matches, five One Day Internationals and one Twenty20 match.
 West Indies won both Test matches and the Twenty20 while Bangladesh won the ODI series 3–2.

 Domestic competitions

 National Cricket League

 The 2012–13 National Cricket League (NCL) was its thirteenth edition as a first-class competition.
 Khulna Division won the championship title for the fifth time.